rackspace/php-opencloud/README.md

 See the [Release Notes](php-opencloud/blob/master/RELEASENOTES.md) for what has changed in the latest release(s).

+The easiest way to download the **php-opencloud** bindings is to use the GitHub "ZIP" button, above.

 Support and Feedback
 --------------------
 Your feedback is appreciated!
 If you have specific problems or bugs with the